0xtal4/buffer-overflow-exercises/README.md

 ```
 </br>This 32-bit binary utilizes the _cdecl_ calling convention, where function arguments are pushed onto the stack.
 </br>We can break this long code into three main parts.</br>
+### Part 1:
+Pushing the string ("Password: \n") to the stack before calling to an ostream function (printf).
+Simply passing it as an argument to the function; according to _cdecl_ calling convention.
 ```assembly
    0x0804882c <+41>:    push   0x8048b0a
    0x08048831 <+46>:    push   0x804a100
    0x08048836 <+51>:    call   0x8048610 <_ZStlsISt11char_traitsIcEERSt13basic_ostreamIcT_ES5_PKc@plt>
    0x0804883b <+56>:    add    esp,0x10
 ```
-Pushing the string ("Password: \n") to the stack before calling to an ostream function (printf).
-Simply passing it as an argument to the function; according to _cdecl_ calling convention.
+### Part 2:
+Calling istream function that gets our input and puts it into eax (which points to an address on the stack).
 ```assembly
    0x0804883e <+59>:    sub    esp,0x8
    0x08048841 <+62>:    lea    eax,[ebp-0x28]